Roland TR-808: Development

+With its next machine, the TR-808, Roland aimed to develop a drum machine for the professional market, expecting that it would mainly be used to create demos.
+The team was led by the chief engineer Tadao Kikumoto.
+Makoto Muroi was a chief engineer, Hiro Nakamura was responsible for designing the analog voice circuits that generate the sounds, and Hisanori Matsuoka was responsible for developing the software and engineering hardware.

+Kakehashi and Lewis asked the team to ask produce an inexpensive machine that would play realistic drum sounds.
+Due to the cost of memory chips, instead of using pulse-code modulation to play samples of percussion, Kikumoto instead proposed a "drum synthesizer" which would generate sounds using analog synthesis.
+They aimed to allow users to program sequences and edit parameters such as tuning, decay and level.
+Kakehashi deliberately purchased faulty transistors to create the 808's distinctive sizzling sound.

 Sounds and features

 The 808 imitates acoustic percussion: the bass drum, snare, toms, conga, rimshot, claves, handclap, maraca, cowbell, cymbal and hi-hat (open and closed).
 Rather than playing samples, it generates sounds using analog synthesis; the TR in TR-808 stands for "transistor rhythm".
 The sounds do not resemble real percussion, and have been described as "clicky", "robotic", "spacey", "toy-like" and "futuristic".
 Fact described them as a combination of synthesizer tones and white noise that resemble "bursts coming from the BBC Radiophonic Workshop" more than a real drum kit.
+In Music Technology, Tim Goodyer described the cowbell as "clumsy, clonky and hopelessly underpitched".

 The 808 is noted for its powerful bass drum sound, built from a sine oscillator, low-pass filter and voltage-controlled amplifier.
 The bass drum decay control allows users to lengthen the sound, creating uniquely low frequencies that flatten slightly over time, possibly not by design.
 The New Yorker described the bass drum as the 808's defining feature.

 The 808 was the first drum machine with which users could program a percussion track from beginning to end, complete with breaks and rolls.
 Users can program up to 32 patterns using the step sequencer, chain up to 768 measures and place accents on individual beats.
 Users can also set the tempo and time signature, including unusual signatures such as 5/4 and 7/8.
 The 808 includes volume knobs for each voice, numerous audio outputs and a DIN sync port (a precursor to MIDI) to synchronize with other devices.
 Its three trigger outputs can synchronize with synthesizers and other equipment.